 Each director must disclose all actual or potential conflicts of interest and refrain from voting on matters in which such director has a conflict of interest.
 In addition, a director must excuse himself or herself from any discussion or decision on any matter in which the director is precluded from voting as a result of a conflict of interest.
-The matter will also be discussed by non-conflicted directors of the Corporate Governance Committee.
+The matter will also be discussed by non-conflicted directors of the Corporate Governance and Nominating Committee on matters referred by the Board.